jrspruitt/FriendlyARM_Python_GPIO/README.md

      * **Returns:** Int
 *  **pwm_period(pin, period)**
      * Set period of pin.
-     * This can cause blocking issues with PyQt if used too often.
      * **period:** Period in nanoseconds.
-     * **Returns:** Int difference in ns of actual and requested period.
 *  **pwm_get_duty_cycle(pin)**
      * Get duty cycle of pin in nanoseconds.
      * **pin:** Pin number.